Mobius (TV series)

-Mobius (不眠日) is an 2025 Chinese science fiction mystery thriller television series, starring Bai Jingting, Janice Man and Song Yang in the lead roles.
+Mobius (不眠日 (Bùmián Rì, Sleepless Days)) is a 2025 Chinese science fiction mystery thriller television series, starring Bai Jingting, Janice Man and Song Yang in the lead roles.
 It is adapted from Zhang Xiaomao's novel "Ni Shi Zhen Cha Zu” meaning 'Time Reversal Detective Squad'.
 On 17 September 2025, it was released on iQIYI and Netflix.
 On 18 September, it was released on Dragon TV.
 It centers on a detective who inadvertently acquires the supernatural quintuple time loop ability bound to a structured cycle, enabling him to relive the day up to five times to prevent crimes.

-Mobius success in Q3 exceeded expectations, driven by significant word of mouth and strong youth engagement.
-Within a week of its release, it had surpassed 300 Million views, and garnered about 9000 popularity Index points on iQIYI.
-It was ranked among Netflix 'Top 10 Series' in multiple regions, notably across South Asia.
+Mobius success exceeded expectations, driven by significant word of mouth and strong youth engagement.
+Within a week, it had surpassed 300 million views, and garnered about 9000 popularity index points on iQIYI.
+On Netflix, it was ranked among 'Top 10 Series' across South Asia; and globally ranked as '24th Most Watched Science Fiction Series'.
 It was ranked in the S+ Tier i.e. 'Top Performing Shows' on Yunhe Chart, and secured 1st place on 'Maoyan Suspense Drama Popularity'.

-Upon release, Bai Jingting led the 'Top C-Drama Artists in the International Market', while his role as Ding Qi topped the 'Character Index List'.
+Upon release, Bai led the 'Top C-Drama Artists in the International Market', while his role as "Ding Qi" topped the 'Character Index List'.